-Transfer to the domestic airport for our midday flight to San Juan at the foot of the Velasco mountains.
+Transfer to the domestic airport for our midday flight to La Rioja in the Velasco mountains.
 The region is famous for several reasons including its wine.
 We enjoy the scenery as we make our way through the countryside, we watch for the wildlife that is commonly found in this area - including guanacos, Andean condors (the second largest bird in the world) and foxes.
 Overnight Villa Union.

 Day 5: Talampaya National Park

-After breakfast, we set off to explore the Talampaya National Park.
-Its dramatic geology of Yacoraite formations has created a deep red canyon with some of the most bizarre and exquisite rock formations on earth.
-After lunch we will make our way back to the hotel, where you will enjoy an afternoon at leisure.
+After breakfast, we set off to explore the Talampaya National Park with Its dramatic geology.
+Enjoy your exploration of this deep red canyon with some of the most bizarre and exquisite rock formations on earth.
+In the morning, we hike (approx. 3 hrs) in the canyon.
+After lunch, we explore the canyon while driving before we making our way back to the hotel, where you will enjoy an afternoon at leisure.
 Overnight in Villa Union.

 Day 6: The Triassic Park of Ischigualasto

-We explore the deep-white, sandstone landscape of Ischigualasto Provincial Park by car, where we discover ancient remains of the world's history, such as fossilized leaves and amazing wind erosion formations in the only Triassic Park in the Americas.
+We explore the deep-white, sandstone landscape of Ischigualasto Provincial Park by car.
+Enjoy the stunning landscape created by wind erosion, these formations are part of the only Triassic Park in the Americas.
 Overnight Villa Union.